dagurval/electrum-cash-protocol/protocol-methods.rst

   * *tx_hash*

     The output's transaction hash as a hexadecimal string.
+The hash is little-endian encoded (same as bitcoind RPC).

   * *value*